Street parties and events

-Yes, if there are planned works (find out about roadworks here) or other activities that would disrupt either the event itself or the planned works programmed.
+Yes, if there are planned roadworks or other activities that would disrupt either the event itself or the planned works programmed.
 However, we would seek to find alternative dates when the event could be held.
-In addition, we could also refuse if we had concerns about safety.
+We could also refuse if we had concerns about safety.
 Before the party can take place it will need to be agreed by us.
-You also have to fill in an indemnity which is part of the electronic application, or you can download a copy and send to us.
+You also have to fill in an indemnity which is part of the electronic application, or you can download an indemnity form and send it to us.

 - Can we close the road?